-- o Individual has a viable pregnancy after 10 weeks but prior to 20 weeks gestation. - o Individual has a viable pregnancy after 20 weeks gestation when prenatal ultrasound findings demonstrate fetal anomalies consistent with trisomy 13, 18, or 21. - First-trimester nuchal translucency (NT) testing alone (without serum analyte screening) is considered medically necessary for ALL of the following: - Individual is pregnant with more than one fetus. - When performed in a setting of demonstrated ultrasound credentialing and ongoing quality monitoring.
+- o Individual has a viable pregnancy after 20 weeks gestation when prenatal ultrasound findings demonstrate fetal anomalies consistent with trisomy 13, 18, or 21. - First-trimester nuchal translucency (NT) testing alone (without serum analyte screening) is considered medically necessary for ALL of the following: - Individual is pregnant with more than one fetus. - When performed in a setting of demonstrated ultrasound credentialing and ongoing quality monitoring.